1983 Peruvian Segunda División

 The 1983 Peruvian Segunda División, the second division of Peruvian football (soccer), was played by 14 teams.
-The tournament winner was Unión Gonzales Prada, however, this year there was no promotion to the Peruvian Primera División.
+The tournament winner was Unión González Prada, however, this year there was no promotion to the Peruvian Primera División.

+The Segunda División was contested by 14 teams invited by the Board of the Peruvian Football Federation, which decided to reactivate the Segunda División as an experimental category without promotion to the Primera División Profesional.
+In addition to clubs from Lima and Callao, teams from provincial areas along the northern and central coast of Peru were also included.